tylerjssmith/website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Tyler Smith is a data scientist transitioning to cybersecurity with a STEM PhD, Security+ certification, and over 7 years of experience building and operationalizing machine learning models and data pipelines.
+Tyler Smith builds tools to detect cyber threats.
+He is the developer of [pkgaudit](https://tylerjssmith.github.io/pkgaudit/), one of the only static analysis security tools for R packages, a frequently overlooked attack surface in environments handling sensitive data.
+He also builds AI/LLM-powered security automation, including a serverless pipeline that [triages cloud vulnerability findings](https://github.com/tylerjssmith/inspector-llm-enricher) hardened against prompt injection.
+He holds Security+ and has over 7 years of experience building machine learning models and data pipelines.

-Currently, as a postdoctoral research fellow at the Icahn School of Medicine at Mount Sinai, Tyler specializes in building supervised and unsupervised learning models for complex health datasets using Python and SQL.
-His previous research included anomaly detection in high-dimensional datasets using R and SQL.
-Tyler's cybersecurity experience includes developing AI/LLM-powered security automation tools ([GitHub](https://github.com/tylerjssmith/inspector-llm-enricher)) and deploying and securing data-driven web applications on AWS ([GitHub](https://github.com/tylerjssmith/rainydaypolitics)).
+Detection is the throughline of Tyler's work.
+His PhD in epidemiology trained him to separate signal from noise and to quantify how confident that separation is -- the same skills needed to distinguish a real alert from a false positive.
+He has applied this expertise to [network intrusion detection](https://github.com/tylerjssmith/cic-ids-2017), training a multi-class model on 2.8 million flows that detects ten attack types at recall above 0.96.
+He writes tested, modular code with automated checks on every push, so his models and tools ship as maintainable software rather than one-off analysis scripts.

-Tyler combines strong analytical capabilities with proven experience communicating technical insights to diverse audiences, making him well-positioned for cybersecurity roles requiring both technical depth and strategic communication.
-Before the PhD, he worked in environmental [risk assessment](https://doi.org/10.1371/journal.pone.0118138).
+Tyler pairs technical depth with proven experience communicating complex findings to diverse audiences, an approach shaped in part by his pre-doctoral work in environmental risk assessment, where quantifying and conveying risk was the core of the job.
 Tyler was born and raised in Seattle.